 Rat populations have been rising steadily during the past 30 years, with premises in rural areas twice as likely to be infested as urban dwellings.
 Warmer winters have allowed rats to survive and to breed for longer periods.
 In some localities, there may also be control difficulties due to resistance to the early anti-coagulant rodenticides, such as warfarin.

 Another possible cause of higher rat numbers in rural areas is the fact that stubble burning is no longer practiced and this leaves food in the fields for rats, such as spilled cereal grains.

 Rats will travel to find food, water, shelter and a mate.
 This might be more than two miles a night in the countryside and at certain times of the year when immediate food supplies are not available or weather conditions are harsh.

-The quantitative loss is caused by the reduction in weight due to factors such as spillage and consumption by pest.
-The qualitative loss can occur due to incidence of insect pest, mites, rodents and birds, or from handling, physical changes or chemical changes in fat, carbohydrates and protein, and by contamination of mycotoxins, pesticide residues, insect fragments, or excreta of rodents and birds and their dead bodies.
+The quantitative loss is caused by the reduction in weight due to factors such as spillage and consumption by the pest.
+The qualitative loss can occur due to the incidence of insect pest, mites, rodents, and birds, or from handling, physical changes or chemical changes in fat, carbohydrates, and protein, and by contamination of mycotoxins, pesticide residues, insect fragments, or excreta of rodents and birds and their dead bodies.
 When this qualitative deterioration makes food unfit for human consumption and is rejected, this contributes to food loss.